stefankueng/TortoiseSVN/ext/openssl/Configurations/README.md

                                                 is ILP32;
                            RC4_CHAR             RC4 key schedule is made
                                                 up of 'unsigned char's;
+                                                Note: should not be used
+                                                for new configuration
+                                                targets
                            RC4_INT              RC4 key schedule is made
                                                 up of 'unsigned int's;
+                                                Note: should not be used
+                                                for new configuration
+                                                targets

 [1] as part of the target configuration, one can have a key called `inherit_from` that indicates what other configurations to inherit